The Loneliness of Carrying What Few Can Imagine

 For in every word I send into the dark, a beacon glows…and somewhere, in some unseen constellation, I join all the others who survived the unspeakable.

-Together, we light the night.
+Together, we light the darkness for each other.